MyosotisAlpestris/MyosotisAlpestris.github.io/_pages/about.md

 I'm a second year undergraduate student from [School of Mathematical Sciences](http://en.math.nankai.edu.cn/),[Nankai University](https://en.nankai.edu.cn/).
 My current interests are in geometry and topology.

-The following are some notes
+The following are some notes I wrote during my studies:

 Geometry and Topology
 ======